 Addressing Potential Pitfalls and Maintaining Authenticity

 Though B2B social proof can drive conversions, abuse will rebound.
-Don't use general testimonials, expired client logos, or made-up quotes—intelligent buyers will recognize insincerity quickly.
+Don't use general testimonials, expired client social proof logos, or made-up quotes—intelligent buyers will recognize insincerity quickly.
 The value of social proof is directly correlated to its credibility.

 - Don't over-saturate pages with evidence either.
 Too many logos or social proof branding badges can water down website credibility.
 Opt for relevance over quantity—what is effective on a homepage may overwhelm a niche social proof landing page.